A47 road: A1 – Kings Lynn

 It crosses the East Coast Main Line and meets the A15 at New England near to a Morrisons (former Safeway), and Boulevard and Brotherhood retail parks at Walton to the north and New England to the south.
 There is another GSJ near Paston to the north and it meets the other strand of the A15 at a GSJ near Gunthorpe.
 It meets the southern terminus of the new A16 alignment before meeting the A1139 at a roundabout and crossing the Car Dyke.
 The 3 mi £7.2 million Eye Bypass opened as Eye Road in October 1991, diverting traffic from the Paston Parkway, and partly built on the former Peterborough to Wisbech railway.
 There is a local access roundabout at Eye Green near the Esso Eye Green Service Station, a Travelodge and the Peterborough Eye former Little Chef on the right, where it becomes Thorney Road, The Causeway.
 The landscape becomes very flat known as The Fens.
 A 3 mi dual-carriageway bypass of Thorney opened on 14 December 2005.
 The road meets the B1040 and B1167 at roundabouts.
 Near Thorney Toll, the road enters Cambridgeshire and the district of Fenland near the New Toll Service Station.
 The straight road finishes at Guyhirn, meeting the B1187 and crossing on the Tiddy Mun bridge and following the River Nene and the Nene Way.
 The 1/2 mi £3.7 million Guyhirn Diversion opened in October 1990.
 The road heads north-east, following the east bank of the River Nene.
 The 5 mi £6 million Wisbech/West Walton Bypass opened in autumn 1984.
 The former route leaves as the B198 at a roundabout.
 It meets a level crossing, and it enters Norfolk and the district of King's Lynn and West Norfolk just before a roundabout with the A1101 for Elm and Emneth at the Elme Hall Hotel.
 It passes the Total Wisbech Services and then meets the old route (B198) at a roundabout and becomes the 6 mi £23 million dual-carriageway Walpole Highway/Tilney High End Bypass which opened in summer 1996.
 There is an exit for Walpole Highway, and another for Terrington St John.
 It passes near Tilney High End.
 Near Tilney All Saints, it meets the old route at a roundabout, becoming the single carriageway Main Road, then Pullover Road.
 It meets the end of the A17 at the "Pullover Roundabout" where the West Lynn Little Chef is located.

 King's Lynn – Great Yarmouth

-Thickthorn Interchange between the A47 and A11.
+Thickthorn Junction between the A47 and A11.